Foreign relations of Zambia: African cooperation

 Zambia is a member of the Organization of African Unity (OAU), now known as the African Union, and was its chairman until July 2002.
 Zambia also takes part in the unions economical cooperation, the African Economic Community (AEC).
-Among th AEC's different pillars, Zambia takes part in two; Southern African Development Community (SADC) and the preferential trade area Common Market for Eastern and Southern Africa (COMESA).
+Among the AEC's different pillars, Zambia takes part in two; Southern African Development Community (SADC) and the preferential trade area Common Market for Eastern and Southern Africa (COMESA).
 The country is also a member of the Port Management Association of Eastern and Southern Africa (PMAESA).

 SADC was founded in Zambia's capital Lusaka on 1 April 1980, and COMESA has its headquarters there as well.

 International disputes

 A dormant dispute remains where Botswana, Namibia, Zambia, and Zimbabwe's boundaries converge; and with the DRC in the Lunchinda-Pweto Enclave in the North of Chienge following concerns on the Zambia-Congo Delimitation Treaty raised with the late President Laurent Kabila.
 The lack of demarcation beacons, and the citizenship rights of people in that enclave remain thorny issues, especially in Luapula Province.